-VersaPulse is a very safe technology, and is a significant improvement over early generation vascular lasers, which carried a risk of damaging the skin above the blood vessel.
-To improve patient safety and minimize risk of damage, the VersaPulse is designed with a specialized cooling tip that keeps the skin cool as the laser passes into the vessel.
-This ensures that energy is focused on the blood vessel, and doesn’t cause damage to the surrounding tissues.
+VersaPulse is a safe technology, and is a significant improvement over early generation vascular lasers, which carried a risk of damaging the skin above the blood vessel.* To improve patient safety and minimize risk of damage, the VersaPulse is designed with a specialized cooling tip that keeps the skin cool as the laser passes into the vessel.* This allows the energy to be focused on the blood vessel, and reduces potential damage to the surrounding tissues.*

 To maximize patient safety further, California Skin Institute providers have undergone extensive training with the VersaPulse and other laser devices, and have vast experience helping patients address a wide array of problems.*